-- For modular programs: - o Students must receive the notification by the third (3) calendar day of the subsequent module; and - Must be advised within ten (10) calendar days after the module start.
-The (10) calendar days should exclude schedule breaks and holidays.
+- Students must receive the notification by the third (3) business day of the subsequent module; and for linear programs, notifications must be received by the first day of the term. - Must be advised within ten (10) calendar days after the module start; and for linear programs, must be advised within 14 calendar days after term start.
+The (10 and 14) calendar days should exclude schedule breaks and holidays.